jeffreydking04/Blocipedia/README.md

 Blocipedia: A Bloc project.

-Created by Jeffrey David King and my mentor.
+Created by Jeffrey David King and mentor, Bobbilee Hartman.